 Tips for grooming the sensitive horse!

-- Some horses are just plain bothered by grooming, to the point of pinning ears, swishing tails, and striking out or trying to bite.
-It’s up to us as Grooms and owners and caretakers to figure out why, and then we can modify our grooming routine.
+Some horses are just plain bothered by grooming, to the point of pinning ears, swishing tails, and striking out or trying to bite.
+First, figure out why your horse is sensitive, and then we can modify our grooming routine.

 Bristle stiffness is key here – go super soft…or maybe your horse is telling you to groom with a stiffer brush?
 Time to experiment.